Speaking Testimonials

 “Emily’s talk exceeded our expectations!
 She makes the topic of disability inclusion approachable, clear, and direct.
 Sharing her own stories brought the conversation and principles to life.
 We had excellent questions and engagement from our attendees.
 The biggest takeaway was that everyone should read Emily’s book!”

-Lori Samuels Accessibility Director, NBCUniversal Media
+Lori Samuels Senior Director of Accessibility, NBCUniversal Media

 “We were so thrilled to have Emily join us for ‘Expanding Perspectives.’
 This conversation was extremely important for our Nasdaq audience as they embark on their diversity and equity journey.
 We received over a dozen audience questions and had over 250 employees tune in to listen to the session.
 This was an amazing turnout.
 It seemed like our employees really wanted to talk about the subject, and Emily gave them such a welcoming attitude, and a great platform to do so.
 We are incredibly grateful for Emily’s time, experience and authenticity.”